German house prices are in freefall

 Sources: Destatis, Global Property Guide |

-The German economy suffered a mild contraction of 0.3% year-on-year in 2023, as high inflation and tight financing conditions weighed on consumption and investment, based on figures from Destatis.
-This was in contrast to annual growth of 1.8% in 2022 and 3.2% in 2021.
+Germany suffered a mild economic contraction of 0.3% year-on-year in 2023, as high inflation and tight financing conditions weighed on consumption and investment, based on figures from Destatis.
+This was in contrast to annual growth of 1.4% in 2022 and 3.7% in 2021.

-The European Commission expects Europe’s biggest economy to grow by a minuscule 0.8% this year and by another 1.2% in 2025.
+The overall economy is projected to remain fragile in the medium term.
+The European Commission expects Europe's biggest economy to grow by a minuscule 0.1% this year and by another 1% in 2025.

 Local house price variations